Donate

 Applications should be costed at today’s prices and inflation should not be included.

 Dissemination activities will be dependent on the nature of the research finding and the target audience.
-Applications could include requests for the costs of:

 • Writing, publicising and disseminating non-specialist reports for a target public audience or wider network of healthcare practitioners